 Sustainability & Renewability

-The footwear industry is terrible for the environment and it produces 700 million metric tons of carbon dioxide every year and most shoes will never biodegrade.
+The footwear industry is terrible for the environment.
+It produces 700 million metric tons of carbon dioxide every year and most shoes never biodegrade.

 That’s why many fans of Allbirds flock to the brand because of the sustainable materials they use.
 Allbirds has also started buying carbon offsets in an effort to go carbon neutral.
 Both of these efforts contribute to Allbirds’ premium price but that’s also one of the main reasons why Allbirds are so popular.

 Allbirds Models Explained

 Alright, let’s take a look at the multiple different types of Allbirds (many of which I’ve personally worn).